And the five foods you should never have before bed…

 Margo has identified five foods that we should be eating before bed to get the best night’s sleep ever…

-5 things you should eat before bed
+5 foods you should eat before bed

 - Bananas– for their high levels of magnesium (which helps relax muscles), serotonin and melatonin.